dabadgarcia/caudal/README.md

 ## About

-Caudal is a straightforward pipeline for the analysis of Whole Genome sequences directly from raw Illumina paired-end data.
+Caudal is a straightforward pipeline for the analysis of Whole Genome sequences directly from raw Oxford Nanopore Technologies data.
 It generates a final html report that can be opened in any web browser and easily shared between researchers.

 <br>